l0wigh/LynxVim/README.md

 If you are on Debian based distro, you'll need to add Deno to your path.
 The instructions are written during the installation script.

 If you are on something else.
-Install the dependencies : git ripgrep deno.
+Install the dependencies : git ripgrep.
 And copy the init.lua into ~/.config/nvim/